TheLucasHenry/Block-all-connections-not-through-VPN/README.md

-Disconnect from WARP and run the batch file with administrative privileges:

-  press 1 to enable
-  press 2 to disable
-  press 3 to run a connection test press 4 to exit.
+Disconnect from WARP and run the batch file with administrative privileges: press 1 to enable press 2 to disable press 3 to run a connection test press 4 to exit.

-Go to this page to check and follow the instructions: https://www.top10vpn.com/guides/vpn-kill-switch/
+To ensure it works, you can visit and follow the instructions on this website: https://www.top10vpn.com/guides/vpn-kill-switch/